 Life science focuses on the patterns, processes, and relationships of living organisms.
 At the high school level, students apply concepts learned in earlier grades to real-world situations and investigations using the science and engineering practices to fully explore phenomena and to develop solutions to societal problems related to food, energy, health, and environment.
 The field of life science is rapidly advancing and new technology and information related to the study of life processes is being developed daily.
 Students in high school should have access to up-to-date information in the field while simultaneously gaining understanding of the historical developments which shaped today's understandings within the field.
 The Standards for life science encompass the areas of cells and organisms; ecosystems, interactions, energy and dynamics; heredity; and biological diversity.
 Like earth and space sciences and physical sciences, "connections" with the life science standards allow educators to make connections across scientific disciplines.
 The essential standards are those that every high school student is expected to know and understand.
 Plus standards in life science are designed to extend the concepts learned in the essential standards to prepare students for entry level college courses.
 It is suggested to use the metric system within measurement.

 Note:

-- The standard number is designed for recording purposes and does not imply instructional sequence or importance. - In all disciplines, educators should incorporate scientific measurement skills appropriate to that discipline.
+• The standard number is designed for recording purposes and does not imply instructional sequence or importance.